Frequently Asked Questions

 Note: Residential classifications can only be added to the residential license.
 The mold remediation classification can only be listed on the mold remediation license.

-In accordance with Section 113 of the Rules and Regulations of the Board, when the qualifying party terminates employment with the licensee, the licensee must notify the board, in writing, within 30 days of the disassociation and another party must qualify within 60 days of the disassociation.
+In accordance with LA.
+R.S.
+37:2156.1(D)(1), when the qualifying party terminates employment with the licensee, the licensee must notify the board, in writing, within 30 days of the disassociation and another party must qualify within 60 days of the disassociation.

 If your firm has undergone a qualifying party change, the following must be submitted prior to updating the license: